Skilled Volunteer Opportunities

 The Drive-Thru Assistant helps in the distribution of food boxes to seniors participating in the Commodity Supplemental Food Program.
 Each month, volunteers distribute around 2,000 boxes of groceries from the Maplewood Drive Thru.
 This position is physical, fast-paced, and is a very wonderful and direct way to help seniors at risk of hunger!
-Schedule is for 1-2 days per week for a 3-4 hour shift.

-1 in 10 Minnesotans are at risk of missing a meal today, but you can help.
+1 in 11 Minnesotans are at risk of missing a meal today, but you can help.
 The Supplemental Nutrition Assistance Program (SNAP) at Second Harvest Heartland is seeking friendly and motivated volunteers to assist SNAP Outreach specialists with follow-up to clients with phone calls.
 The SNAP program helps struggling families and individuals with monthly benefit allotments to purchase and put food on the table.

 As such, the utilization of volunteers is vital in helping SNAP Outreach specialists track who was approved, denied, and/or are still pending for SNAP benefits.
 Comfortable working on phones and computer is needed.
 Weekly shifts at our Maplewood or Brooklyn Park location.
 6-month minimum commitment.